openstack-archive/bareon-allocator/doc/source/architecture.rst

    = 650

-Soo :math:`700 > 650` first function has greater maximization value, that is exactly what we need.
+So :math:`700 > 650`, first function has greater maximization value, that is exactly what we needed.

 Weight
 ~~~~~~